-PD Dr Sibylle Grad is a Principal Investigator in the Musculoskeletal Regeneration Program at the AO Research Institute Davos (ARI).
-Within the Musculoskeletal Regeneration Program she is the Focus Area Leader for intervertebral disc and cartilage research.
+Sibylle Grad is a Principal Scientist in the Regenerative Orthopaedics Program of the AO Research Institute Davos (ARI).
+Within the Regenerative Orthopaedics Program, she is the Focus Area Leader for Intervertebral Disc and Cartilage Biology.

-Dr Grad obtained her degree in Pharmacy and her PhD in Natural Sciences from the Department of Cell Biology of the Federal Institute of Technology (Eidgenössische Technische Hochschule, ETH) in Zurich.
-After completing her initial post-doctoral training she joined AO Research Institute Davos in 2000.
-Dr Grad has since then acquired extensive research expertise in the field of tissue engineering and regenerative medicine with particular focus on articular cartilage and intervertebral disc repair and regeneration.
+Sibylle Grad obtained her degree in Pharmacy and her PhD in Natural Sciences from the Department of Cell Biology of the Federal Institute of Technology (Eidgenössische Technische Hochschule, ETH) in Zürich.
+After completing her first post-doctoral training she joined the AO Research Institute Davos in 2000.
+Dr Grad has since then acquired extensive research expertise in the field of tissue engineering and regenerative medicine with focus on articular cartilage and intervertebral disc repair and regeneration.
+In 2018, she obtained her habilitation in Biomedical Engineering from the Department of Health Sciences and Technology (D-HEST) at the ETH Zürich.

 Current research topics

-- Whole organ culture models and bioreactors for degenerative and inflammatory disc disorders
+- Whole organ culture models and bioreactors for degenerative and inflammatory IVD disorders

-- Cell therapy, molecular therapy, stem/progenitor cell homing for disc regeneration
+- Cell therapy, molecular therapy, stem/progenitor cell homing for IVD regeneration

 - Annulus fibrosus repair

-- Phenotype markers and systemic biomarkers for disc degeneration
+- Phenotypic, local and systemic biomarkers for IVD health and degeneration

 Articular cartilage repair and regeneration